-Deer Run Trail is a 4.3 mile lightly trafficked loop trail located near Columbia, MO that features a river and is rated as moderate.
+Deer Run Trail is a 4.4 mile lightly trafficked loop trail located near Columbia, Missouri that features a river and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash